 561-10.1 General: Establish plans and programs to protect the environment, public, contractor employees, other workers, and property from overspray, exposure to toxic heavy metals and the release and emission of hazardous materials and nuisance dusts.
 Include in such plans and programs a procedure for the receipt, processing, evaluation and timely written response for claims by the public for damage resulting from the foregoing work.
-Provide the Department with copies of any written response which denies such damage claims.
+Submit to the Department any written response which denies such damage claims.
 Conduct all coating application and removal operations in compliance with EPA, OSHA, and other applicable Federal, State and local regulations.
-Provide a contingency plan for the remediation of water and land in the event of contamination by solid or liquid paint and contaminated water.
+Submit a contingency plan for the remediation of water and land in the event of contamination by solid or liquid paint and contaminated water.